-Without regular checks from experienced professionals, how do you know your fire and the smoke curtain will function as intended in a fire?
+Regular checks from experienced professionals mean your active fire and smoke curtains will function as intended in a fire.

 We check everything, from side retention to gravity fail-safe, so you can sleep easy.

-By regularly maintaining your Fire and Smoke Curtains, you increase the life of the product and reduce the likelihood of breakdowns and Call-Outs, which saves you money.
+Regular maintenance increases the life of products and reduces the likelihood of breakdowns and call-outs, which saves you money.

 We also commonly see Call-Outs from companies that are between SMS packages for their Fire Curtains.

-*Pricing for Adexon's Call-Out rates can vary, and the prices below are a minimum.
-The full list of costs is available here.
+Rates can vary, and the prices below are a minimum.

-Price per Call-Out will vary depending on a number of factors, including
+Price vary depending on a number of factors, including

 Scheduled Maintenance & Servicing (SMS)